jakewdr/tinyBundle/README.md

 I've made a simple project which checks a image's file size here to give an example of what tinyBundle can do, you can find that [here](https://github.com/jakewdr/imageFileSizeChecker).

+# Performance tips

+- Try segmenting code as much as possible as so python has to load as few files as possible.
+- Where possible only generate requirements once for maximum build speed.

 # Upcoming features

  - The ability to bundle other file types (like [webpack](https://webpack.js.org/) can).
- - The ability to bundle dependencies in the bundle.
+ - The ability to bundle dependencies.
  - A cli version?
  - Automatic requirements.txt creation